A Survey on Graph Neural Network Acceleration: Algorithms, Systems, and Customized Hardware: Detailed Discussion of Inference Algorithms

-Finally, there are some other related works applying KD techniques on GNNs, for which the goal is less accuracy loss but not necessarily inference acceleration \cite{cpf, chen2021self, zheng2021cold}.
-Different from the methods we introduced above, these works often choose students that are not necessarily simpler than the teacher, which can sometimes outperform the teacher in terms of accuracy, but they could be even slower than the teacher.
-We only briefly mention them here given they are less related to acceleration. \textbf{GNN Self-Distillation (GNN-SD)} \cite{chen2021self} considers teacher-free self-distillation where the knowledge is extracted and transferred between layers of the same GNN.
+We briefly mention more KD on graphs works and note that they are less related to acceleration. \textbf{GNN Self-Distillation (GNN-SD)} \cite{chen2021self} considers teacher-free self-distillation where the knowledge is extracted and transferred between layers of the same GNN.
 GNN-SD is shown to consistently achieve better accuracy than the standard KD objective $\mathcal{L}_{i}^{KD}$. \textbf{Combination of Parameterized label propagation and Feature transformation (CPF)}~\cite{cpf} combines KD and label propagation (LP) together.
 The student in CPF includes an MLP module for learning feature information and an LP module for learning structure information.
 The classification accuracy of a CPF student can generally outperform the accuracy of teacher GNNs after KD.
 However, since the LP module still has node dependency like the message passing (labels instead of the hidden features are passed as messages), the speed gain is likely limited and not discussed in \cite{cpf}. \textbf{Cold Brew}~\cite{zheng2021cold} utilizes KD to improve GNN performance on nodes with incomplete or missing neighbors, i.e., the cold-start nodes.
 Cold Brew greatly improves the accuracy on these cold-start nodes, but its inference stage requires a scan through the whole graph to select existing nodes as neighbor candidates for the cold-start nodes.
 Cold Brew thus has even more node dependency and runs slower than a standard message-passing GNN.
 More related works include \textbf{Graph-Free Knowledge Distillation (GFKD)}~\cite{deng2021graphfree} transfers knowledge from a teacher GNN to a student GNN via generating fake graphs.
 GFKD focused on graph-level prediction tasks, for which data instances are independent graphs and the scalability problem caused by node dependence is less urgent.